Hazbiu/Team-Project-2025/Documentation/Secure_Boot_System.md

 # 3. Build everything
 make boot
-# OR use the build script:
+# And use the build script:
 ./run_build.sh
 ```